Commercial Pressure Washing in Houston: A Business Owner's Guide

 Commercial pressure washing covers a broader range of surfaces and challenges than residential work.
 Here are the most common areas that Houston businesses need addressed:

 Sidewalks and entryways.
 Customer-facing sidewalks are the highest-priority surface for most retail businesses.
 In Houston, sidewalk concrete develops mold, gum buildup, food stains, and a general dark film from foot traffic and moisture.
-Restaurants along Westheimer, shops in Rice Village, and retailers in the Galleria area all deal with heavy pedestrian traffic that requires monthly or quarterly cleaning.
+Restaurants along Westheimer, shops in Rice Village, and retailers in the Galleria area can use the storefront pressure washing checklist to organize entry, sidewalk, access, and business-hour notes before requesting review.

 Parking lots and garage floors.
-Oil drips from thousands of vehicles, tire marks, and fluid stains accumulate on parking surfaces and get baked into the concrete by Houston's summer heat.
-Strip malls along the I-10 corridor, office parks in the Energy Corridor, and retail centers throughout the suburbs all need regular parking lot cleaning to maintain appearance and safety.
+Oil drips from vehicles, tire marks, and fluid stains accumulate on parking surfaces and get baked into the concrete by Houston's summer heat.
+Strip malls along the I-10 corridor, office parks in the Energy Corridor, and retail centers throughout the suburbs may need recurring parking lot cleaning to maintain appearance and reduce surface buildup.
+The parking lot pressure washing guide covers stain type, traffic windows, drainage, and phased cleaning in more detail.

 Building exteriors.
 Commercial building walls, whether they are brick, concrete, EIFS (synthetic stucco), or metal panel, all develop staining from Houston's humidity.
 The north and east-facing walls of buildings are especially susceptible because they receive less direct sunlight.
 Office buildings along the Katy Freeway, storefronts on Kirby Drive, and industrial buildings in the East End all benefit from annual or semi-annual exterior washing.

 Drive-throughs and gas station canopies.
-Grease buildup on drive-through lanes and food residue on ordering areas need frequent attention.
+Grease buildup on drive-through lanes and food residue on ordering areas may need frequent attention.
 Gas station canopies and pump islands collect exhaust residue, bird droppings, and grime that customers notice.
-These surfaces typically need monthly cleaning.
+These surfaces should be reviewed for monthly or other recurring cleaning based on traffic, staining, and site rules.

 How Often Should You Schedule Commercial Cleaning?